Background pattern

 Rare(may affect up to 1 in 1,000 people)

-• Reaction at the site of previous radiation therapy (for example, redness of the skin or inflammation of the lungs) (known as radiation recall syndrome)
+• reaction at the site of previous radiotherapy (e.g., skin redness or lung inflammation) (called radiation recall syndrome)

 5. Storage of Everolimus Stada

-Do not use this medication after the expiration date that appears on the box and the blister pack after CAD.
+Do not use this medicine after the expiration date shown on the box and blister after CAD.
 The expiration date is the last day of the month indicated.

-This medication does not require any special storage temperature.Store in the original packaging to protect it from light.
+This medicine does not require any special storage temperature.Store in the original packaging to protect it from light.

-Open the blister pack just before taking the tablets.
+Open the blister just before taking the tablets.

-Medications should not be disposed of through drains or in the trash.
-Deposit the packaging and medications that you no longer need at the SIGRE collection point of the pharmacy.
-Ask your pharmacist how to dispose of the packaging and medications that you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be thrown down the drain or into the trash.
+Deposit the packaging and medicines you no longer need at the SIGRE collection point in the pharmacy.
+Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

 Composition of Everolimus Stada